 Eye-catching exteriors, a well-considered layout and an “obsessively” client-orientated crew make 66 metre Okto a superyacht you won't forget in a hurry.
-Amid a busy Mediterranean charter season with Camper & Nicholsons, BOAT takes a second look at one of the charter fleet's favourites.
+Amid a busy Caribbean charter season with Camper & Nicholsons, BOAT takes a second look at one of the charter fleet's favourites.

 Her needle-sharp exterior comes from Andrea Vallicelli, and the glossy black paintjob (a part of which was freshly done in 2022) and pewter superstructure have certainly made it “hard not to draw eyes”, according to Camper & Nicholsons retail and charter broker Bobby Bigio.

 The aft deck pool is another attention grabber; it takes no notice of Okto’s relatively narrow beam, and stretches out invitingly across 6.5 by 4.7 metres.

 Meanwhile, interiors come from the late Alberto Pinto, who has put his signature in the crisp black and white colour palette and simple styling enlivened with occasional flourishes.
 Accommodation is for 11 guests split across six cabins, with complement for a crew of 16.

 At her core, Okto is a box-ticking chameleon.
 She can be a family-friendly funhouse, a floating party zone or a wellness oasis.
 The layout is “very inclusive for whoever's on board,’ says captain Aydan Longmore, while the crew can adapt and adjust to offer a “tailored experience” and “personalised service”.

 These details are what the crew “obsesses” over.
 “The second that someone mentions any small change or preference, no matter how insignificant, we immediately communicate that in the group,” says Longmore.